 The present study was a descriptive and correlational study.
 The statistical population of the study consisted of all male and female students of first, second and third grade high schools of public and private schools in Sari city, Iran in the academic year of 2019 with a total of 16,898 students.
 The sample size was estimated at 370 based on Morgan's table.
 Purposeful sampling was used to select the sample; students were selected based on single-child, two-child and multiple-child families.
-Then, based on single-child, two-child, and multiple-child families, the tests were performed on 500 subjects, but 324 questionnaires were completed correctly.
-Questionnaires were administered both individually and in groups over a three-month period.
+Then, based on single-child, two-child, and multiple-child families.
+Then, based on single-child, two-child, and multiple-child families.
+Then, based on single-child, two-child, and multiple-child families were administered both individually and in groups over a three-month period.
 The following questionnaires were used for data collection.